Top Spring Events in Asheville

 Get into a rhythm this season with these toe-tapping music celebrations.

-- LEAF Festival (Black Mountain), May 9-12: Join together with thousands of music lovers gathered at beautiful Lake Eden in the nearby town of Black Mountain to experience powerful music, art and culture.
-This 20-year tradition takes place on the site of the old Historic Black Mountain College.
+- LEAF Festival (Black Mountain), May 14-17: Join together with thousands of music lovers gathered at beautiful Lake Eden in the nearby town of Black Mountain to experience powerful music, art and culture.
+This beloved local tradition takes place on the site of the old Historic Black Mountain College.

-- Montford Music & Arts Festival, May 18: With tree-lined streets and historic homes, Montford Avenue provides the perfect stage for some of the best music, arts and crafts and food trucks together in one place for a one-day event.
-In this 16th year of the neighborhood festival, more than 20 musical acts will perform continuously throughout the day.
+- Montford Music & Arts Festival, May 16: With tree-lined streets and historic homes, Montford Avenue provides the perfect stage for some of the best music, arts and crafts and food trucks together in one place for a one-day event.
+More than 20 musical acts will perform continuously throughout the day.

 Art on Display